SprocketLab/SprocketLab.github.io/_pages/about.md

 ---

 <div style="margin-bottom: 15px;">
-  <p>A research group at the University of Wisconsin-Madison focused on machine learning, data science, and AI.</p>
+  <p>Hello!
+We are a research group at the University of Wisconsin-Madison focused on machine learning, LLMs and Foundation Models, and data-centric AI.</p>
 </div>

 <h2 style="margin-top: 20px; margin-bottom: 15px; border-bottom: 1px solid #eee; padding-bottom: 5px;">Research Topics</h2>